RichtersFinger/befehl/README.md

 It features
 * a modern, declarative API,
 * QoL features like short-option grouping,
-* automatic generation of help-options, and
+* automatic generation of help-options,
-* generation of bash-autocomplete source files.
+* generation of bash-autocomplete source files, and
+* natural integration into automated tests.

 ## Example